andersan/grunt-email-workflow/readme.md

 }
 ```

+#### 3. Run Grunt

 After this you should be good to go.
-Run `grunt` and your email templates should appear automagically in a `/dist` folder.
+Run `grunt` and your compiled email templates should appear in a `/dist` folder.

 ## How it works